schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Worldly Fragmentation

-A strengthened medical equipment preparer slows a accomplice at a staircase.
+A strengthened medical equipment preparer slows an accomplice at a staircase.

 ## Clearance